Health Office Professional

 Flexible scheduling and start dates.

 Health Office Professional classes are offered on all four campuses (Ashland, New Richmond, Rice Lake, Superior), and select courses are available at the Outreach Centers in Ladysmith and Hayward.
-Take classes online, by interactive television and in the traditional classroom format.
+Take classes online, by interactive television, flex, Your Choice and in the traditional classroom format.

-Graduates of the Health Office Professional technical diploma will also earn technical diplomas in Healthcare Receptionist and Medical Billing Specialist with the option to continue your education to obtain the Medical Administrative Professional associate degree.
+Graduates of the Health Office Professional technical diploma will also earn a technical diploma in Healthcare Receptionist with the option to continue your education to obtain the Medical Administrative Professional associate degree.

 Simulated on-the-job training helps you apply what you have learned in a medical office environment.